product review

 A careful note on expectations

 None of these three toners will change your underlying skin tone — they're addressing the dull, tired look that comes from dehydration or texture buildup, not pigmentation.
-If your dullness has a pigmentation component, that's a separate conversation from toner choice.
+If your dullness has a pigmentation component, that's a separate conversation from toner choice entirely, and reaching for a richer or pricier rice toner won't substitute for addressing that separately.
+A toner, in general, is also a supporting step rather than the primary driver of any routine's results — the serum and moisturizer layered afterward typically carry more of the concentrated active-ingredient work.

 Questions readers ask